You want smart political talk without the meltdowns?

 You sure can.

-So what what's on your mind, Robert?
+So, what's on your mind, Robert?

-And I've had a lot of discussions with people about the election and the debates and Hillary and Trump and all that stuff and Bernie, whatever.
+And I've had a lot of discussions with people about the election and the debates, and Hillary and Trump and all that stuff, and Bernie, whatever.

-And the most common thing that I ran into, whether people were conservative or liberal or whatever, is most of us believe in the same common core uh human decency towards others, and this whole debate you guys talking about bringing over uh the people from um oh god, now I'm losing my train of thought.
+And the most common thing that I ran into, whether people were conservative or liberal or whatever, is most of us believe in the same common core human decency towards others.

-Uh refugees and stuff.
+Refugees and stuff.

-So if you just think it through logically, then you can kind of have a logical discussion with people that people get caught up in the name calling and the you know the different types of labels, and that doesn't do any of us any good.
+But people get caught up in the name-calling and the, you know, the different types of labels, and that doesn't do any of us any good.

 Do me a favor, talk about this.